India, Vietnam ink military logistics support pact & vision document to expand defence ties | Law-Order

 - India

-India and Vietnam on Wednesday inked a vision document to further broad-base the ''scope and scale'' of defense ties by 2030 and sealed a mutual logistics support pact to allow militaries of the two sides to use each other's bases for repair and replenishment of supplies.
+India and Vietnam on Wednesday inked a vision document to further broad-base the ''scope and scale'' of defence ties by 2030 and sealed a logistics support pact to allow militaries of the two sides to use each other's bases for repair and replenishment of supplies.

 ''Had an excellent meeting with General Phan Van Giang, the Defence Minister of Vietnam.
 We renewed interactions on expanding bilateral cooperation.
 Our close Defence and Security cooperation is an important factor of stability in the Indo-Pacific region,'' Singh tweeted.

-The joint vision document provides for significant expansion of defense ties in diverse areas by 2030, officials said.

-''We had wide-ranging discussions on effective and practical initiatives to further expand bilateral defense engagements and regional and global issues,'' Singh said.
+He said the ''wide-ranging discussions'' were focused on ''effective and practical'' initiatives to further expand bilateral engagements, adding regional and global issues also figured in the talks.

-''After our fruitful deliberations, we signed the 'Joint Vision Statement on India-Vietnam Defence Partnership towards 2030', which will significantly enhance the scope and scale of our defense cooperation,'' he added.

-Singh is also scheduled to call on Vietnamese President Nguyen Xuan Phuc and Prime Minister Pham Minh Chinh.

-Singh and Gen Giang also agreed to the early finalization of the USD 500 million defense Line of Credit (LoC) extended to Vietnam by India.
-The defense ministry, in a statement, said the implementation of the projects under the LoC will add substantially to Vietnam's defense capabilities and further Prime Minister Narendra Modi's vision of 'Make in India, Make for the World'.
+Singh and Gen Giang also agreed to the early finalisation of the USD 500 million defence Line of Credit (LoC) extended to Vietnam by India.
+The defence ministry, in a statement, said the implementation of the projects under the LoC will add substantially to Vietnam's defence capabilities and further Prime Minister Narendra Modi's vision of 'Make in India, Make for the World'.

+Hours later, the defence minister interacted with the Indian community in Hanoi during which he expressed appreciation for their achievements and contributions in promoting India-Vietnam relations.

-The defense minister began his visit by paying respects to late President Ho Chi Minh at his mausoleum in Hanoi.
-He also visited Tran Quoc Pagoda, a revered Buddhist temple that reaffirmed the age-old civilizational and people-to-people linkages between the two countries.
+The defence minister began his visit by paying respects to late President Ho Chi Minh at his Mausoleum in Hanoi.
+He also visited Tran Quoc Pagoda, a revered Buddhist temple which reaffirmed the age-old civilisational and people-to-people linkages between the two countries.

 Vietnam, an important country of the ASEAN (Association of Southeast Asian Nations), has territorial disputes with China in the South China Sea region.

 India has oil exploration projects in the Vietnamese waters in the South China Sea.
-India and Vietnam have been boosting their maritime security cooperation in the last few years to protect common interests.
+India and Vietnam are boosting their maritime security cooperation in the last few years to protect common interests.

-The defense ministry described Vietnam as an important partner in India's Act East policy and the Indo-Pacific vision, adding both countries share a rich history of civilizational and cultural linkages spanning over 2,000 years.
-It said bilateral defense engagements have expanded over some time to include wide-ranging contacts between the two countries, including through defense policy dialogues, military-to-military exchanges, high-level visits, capacity building, and training programs, and cooperation in the UN peacekeeping and bilateral exercises.
+The defence ministry described Vietnam as an important partner in India's Act East policy and the Indo-Pacific vision, adding both countries share a rich history of civilisational and cultural linkages spanning over 2,000 years.
+It said bilateral defence engagements have expanded over a period of time to include wide-ranging contacts between the two countries, including through defence policy dialogues, military-to-military exchanges, high-level visits, capacity building and training programmes and cooperation in the UN Peace Keeping and bilateral exercises.

 Relations between the two countries were elevated to the level of 'strategic partnership' during the visit of Vietnam's then Prime Minister Nguyen Tan Dung to India in July 2007.